From a previous post on sex, sacredness and disgust:

 Also, to be clear, I am not suggesting that unmodulated, intuitive disgust is the only explanation for homophobia.
 Cultural influences up-tune moral intuitions and certainly, for some, anxiety about their own homosexual feelings may give rise to defensive, anti-gay attitudes.

 I'm planning to post further discussion addressing an array of complicating considerations and confounds related to the possibility of innate homophobia.
 Subjects I hope to address include: high disgust-sensitivity and moral disapproval of homosexuality, liberal and conservative differences in disgust-sensitivity, gender differences in reaction to hetero and same-sex erotica, and the modifiability of disgust reactions which is very much in evidence as social acceptance of homosexuality increases.

-I'm also thinking about a connection between the rise of internet porn and the rapidly falling rate of homophobia.
+I've also been thinking about a connection between the rise of internet porn and the rapidly falling rate of homophobia.
 A recent study links increased porn viewing with greater acceptance of same-sex marriage, but I'm entertaining an explanation that differs from a mechanism suggested by the study authors.
 My explanation would be in keeping with the arousal-disgust paradox.

 *For reasons beyond anything I want to address here, I'm not a fan of the word homophobia.
 I'm using it in this post for convenience, and because it may not be the worst word choice given the connection with intuitive-disgust that I've proposed.